 Step 2: Set a goal for the total number of leads.
 It might be a month or a quarter, but start with your sales goals and your conversion rates.
 For instance, if 5% of your leads become customers and you need 7 new customers next month, then you need 140 leads next month to hit your goal.

 Step 3: Set a daily leads goal.
 Starting with the total number of leads (in this case, 140), divide by the number of sales reps you have and the number of days in the month to identify a goal for the number of leads you need to provide each sales rep with each day.
 This is a great number to share with your sales reps so they have a clear and realistic idea of what to expect from marketing.

 Step 4: Create the daily leads waterfall graph.
-You can use this handy Excel template I made, and then update the chart every day.
 Use this graph to plot your progress on a daily basis; don’t just measure yourself at the end of the month or quarter.
 In addition, share this with your marketing team on a regular basis so everyone is up-to-date on the team's progress and how effectively they're reaching their goals.